libsidplayfp/VICE-testprogs/printer/mps801/readme.txt

 5.1 Standard Character Mode
 5.2 Double Width Character Mode

-When the printer is turned on, it is set to start in the STANDARD CHARAC- TER mode.
+When the printer is turned on, it is set to start in the STANDARD CHARACTER mode.
 But once you select different character modes the printer will remain in that mode until a different one is chosen using the CHR$ code.

 doublewidth.bas:

-For
-the example below, we started in double width mode "CHR$(14)" for the title and then went to the stand character mode "CHR$(15)" to list the program.
+For the example below, we started in double width mode "CHR$(14)" for the title and then went to the stand character mode "CHR$(15)" to list the program.

+After typing RUN, you get this result:

+MPS-801 PRINTER (<- in double width characters)

+10 OPEN 1,4
+20 PRINT#1,CHR$(14)"MPS-801 PRINTER"
+30 PTINT#1,CHR$(15)
+40 CMD 1: LIST

+READY.

 ------------------------------------------------------------------------------
 5.3 Bit Image Mode